pvonmoradi/weechat-discord/README.md

 ***Usage of self-tokens is a violation of Discord's TOS***

-This client makes use of the Discord "user api" and is could potentially viewed as a "self-bot".
+This client makes use of the Discord "user api" and is can be viewed as a "self-bot".

 This client does not abuse the api, however it is still a violation of the TOS and makes use of undocumented "client only" apis.